johnschimmel/ITP-DWD-Spring-2013/README.md

 When **res.render('index')** is executed, **index** is rendered first then passed into the **layout.html** template.
 The contents of the first rendering, **index.html**, are yielded into **layout.html**

+### MongoDB

+This site uses a MongoDB database from MongoLab (one of Heroku's AddOns).

+Create a **.env** file with the following contents.
+Save it to your web app's root directory.

+	MONGOLAB_URI=YOUR MONGODB:// CONNECTION STRING HERE
+	COOKIEHASH=RANDOM_WORDS_NUMBERS_FOR_HASH

+## HEROKU

+Install Heroku's Toolbelt, this will give you access to Heroku and the Foreman tool to start and stop your app.
+Download here, <https://toolbelt.heroku.com/>

 ## USAGE